My co-parent is a slob and it’s driving me crazy

 You get the idea.

 But some times it’s not the big-ticket items that throw us for a loop.
 Often it’s the little everyday stuff that sends us right over the edge.
-Like when your Ex has a habit that truly drives you crazy.
+Like when your co-parent has a habit that truly drives you crazy.

 A mom from our parenting community faced just such a dilemma.